thai-trtuan/vietnamese-qa-system-rag/README.md

 ## 📜 License

-This project is for academic and research purposes only.
+This project is for academic purposes.
+Feel free to use the code with attribution.